-It has long been noted that exploratory data analysis techniques are particularly effective when they exploit symmetry properties, so that the eye is drawn to patterns violating expected symmetries or repetitions (Tukey, 1977, Tufte, 1990).
-Buja et al. (1988) and Buja, Cook, and Swayne (1999) use symmetries to conduct permutation tests, thus constructing reference distributions for visual comparisons.
-In this section, we use these ideas to understand exploratory plots in terms of implicit models, and to suggest ways in which model-based tests can be displayed graphically.
+It has long been noted that exploratory data analysis techniques are particularly effective when they exploit symmetry properties, so that the eye is drawn to patterns violating expected symmetries or repetitions (Tukey 1977; Tufte 1990).
+Buja et al. (1988) and Buja, Cook, and Swayne (1999) used symmetries to conduct permutation tests, thus constructing reference distributions for visual comparisons.
+This section uses these ideas to understand exploratory plots in terms of implicit models, and to suggest ways in which model-based tests can be displayed graphically.